Rachquazar/Python-for-Data-Science/README.md

 # Python-for-Data-Science
-Python tools and trciks for data science projects
+Python tools and tricks for data science projects